Digitalization Of Logistics –

 Customer-centric innovative thinking

-‘Going digital’ is not something you just switch on.
+‘Going digital’ is not something you switch on in one go.
 It’s a constant journey of refreshing, updating and investing step-by-step in new tech as it comes to market.
+Once you board the digital train, you’re on it for good .
 Understanding the customer and their needs can lead to simple, innovative ways to digitize for the better.

 Logistics: simple solutions to complex scenarios

 Stacking up different types of tech is the real gamechanger.
-At FedEx, the integration of robotics, sensors and IoT (Internet of Things) – with a data driven mindset - will help us better efficiencies in delivering everything - from large freight to small parcels.
+At FedEx, the integration of automation and big data, sensors and IoT (Internet of Things) will help us move toward better efficiencies in delivering everything from large freight to small parcels.
 For real-time tracking of shipments, AI can already route trucks based on current road conditions; autonomous vehicles can unload, stack and re-load containers faster; blockchain shipping solutions can reduce transit times and accelerate payments.

 Remain open to digital solutions